 - Another explanation is the calculator intentionally gives low results so the insurance company will take the appraisal immediately.
 Why? because to most people, 2-300 hundred dollars is a good return for their investment.
 And they feel the calculator did an excellent job because the insurance company didn’t dispute it.
 Which leads them to write an awesome review stating how great the service is.

-But then, there are some who give you outlandish numbers because let’s face it, that’s what you really want.
+But then, there are some who give you outlandish numbers because let’s face it, that’s what you want.
 Problem is, no one will pay anywhere close to that number.
 So you take it to an attorney and he’ll tell you to get a “real” appraisal.
 If your report comes from a place like this that is computer generated and not signed by a professional auto appraiser, you’re probably not going to get anything except laughed at by the insurance company’s appraisers and told to get a real appraisal by an attorney if you hire one.

 The difference in a diminished value claim settlement between a well prepared Diminished Value Report, and a conservative or inflated computer generated report based off generic data can easily be thousands of dollars.
-If you can’t afford a quality diminished value appraisal, then we now have a solution for you.